Mahghuuuls/combat-inhibited/README.md

 ## Default Behavior

 By default, fighting a hostile mob temporarily prevents you from placing or breaking blocks.
-The effect lasts 15 seconds, can be refreshed up to two times while a visible enemy remains within 12 blocks, and is removed early when the fight ends with no other hostiles nearby.
+The effect lasts 15 seconds, can be refreshed up to three times while a visible enemy remains within 12 blocks, and is removed early when the fight ends with no other hostiles nearby.
 Enemies behind walls do not keep the effect active, and special boss behavior remains disabled unless configured.

 ## Entity Matching